The Academic Catalog

 The School Psychology Ed.S. program has been granted National Recognition with conditions by the National Association of School Psychologists (NASP).
 (4340 East West Highway #402, Bethesda, MD 20814; 301.657.0270)

 As an independent nonprofit school, final authority for all matters is vested in the Board of Trustees.
 Dr. Michele Nealon-Woods is the president and CEO of the school.
 The board delegates to the president responsibility for daily operations of the institution.
 The president is the chief executive officer of the school.
 The school’s administrative team consists of the president of The Chicago School of Professional Psychology, campus presidents, the vice president of academic affairs, and the vice president of finance and administration.
-A list of the names of the governing board of The Chicago School can be found on the school website.
-A list of faculty can be found on the school website.
+A list of the names of the governing board of The Chicago School can be found here.
+A list of faculty can be found here.

 When used in this document: